 - Sea Bass "Puttanesca"

-- Sea Bass Steamed with Lemon Grass and Chili Coconut Broth
+- Sea Bass with Lemon and Caper Sauce

 - Sea Bass Poached in a Court Bouillon with Sauteed Batonnet of Carrots and Zucchini